-11.1.
+- 11.1.
 Provides a critical support function to all Resources of the Council as the single provider of Information and Communications Technology (ICT).
-Some specific developments in relation to the Equality and Diversity Strategy in this area over the past year include:-
+Some specific developments in relation to the Equality and Diversity Strategy in this area over the past year include:- - Working with Education and Community Resources, IT Services has completed the rollout of National Entitlement Card (NEC) to all secondary pupils.
+The NEC, sometimes referred to as the Young Scot Card, gives 11-25 year olds access to the following benefits: Young Scot membership, cashless catering in all South Lanarkshire secondary schools and PASS accredited proof of age

-- working with Education and Community Resources, Information Technology Services has completed the rollout of National Entitlement Card (NEC) to all secondary pupils.
-The NEC, sometimes referred to as the Young Scot Card, gives 11-25 year olds access to the following benefits: Young Scot membership, cashless catering in all South Lanarkshire secondary schools and PASS accredited proof of age - recognising the growth of smartphone / mobile devices as a communication channel, Information Technology Services launched a Mobile Web service to extend the reach of the Council web site - the Resource has applied a new tool which will check accessibility of the Council website (broken links, spelling errors etc) - consultation with a mix of age groups retired, young, older and school pupils provided valuable input into customer behaviour and will be used to help improve the Web user experience and encourage channel shift to a less expensive web channel - as part of the SOCITM Better Connect website audit, Royal National Institute of Blind People (RNIB) will manually check usability and accessibility of the Council website - the Service has applied a translation tool to the Council's Website which can translate any page from the website into a number of other languages
+- Recognising the growth of smartphone/mobile devices as a communication channel, IT Services launched a Mobile Web service to extend the reach of the Council web site - The Resource has applied a new tool which will check accessibility of the Council website (broken links, spelling errors etc) - Consultation with a mix of age groups retired, young, older, school pupils provided valuable input into customer behaviour and will be used to help improve the Web user experience and encourage channel shift to a less expensive web channel - As part of the SOCITM Better Connect website audit, RNIB will manually check usability and accessibility of the Council website - The Service has applied to the Council's Website a translation tool which can translate any page from the website into a number of other languages